OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 #### Confidentiality

 For the purposes of this section, confidentiality is defined as "no unauthorized disclosure of information".
-Cryptography addresses this via encryption of either the data at rest or data in transit by protecting the information from all who do not hold the decryption key.
+Cryptography addresses this via encryption of either the [data at rest][cstorage] or data in transit by protecting the information from all who do not hold the decryption key.
 Cryptographic hashes (secure, one way hashes) to prevent passwords from disclosure.

 #### Authentication